kaizen-ai/kaizenflow/documentation/technical/playback.md

     ```
   - Create the playback object, specifying
     - The unit test mode: "check_string" or "assert_equal"
-    - The function name: in our case, "get_sum"
+    - The function name that is being tested: in our case, "get_sum"
     - The function parameters that were created earlier
     ```python
     playback = plbck.Playback("assert_equal", "get_sum", a=a, b=b)
     ```
-  - Run the function with the created parameters to get the actual result
+  - Run the function with the previously created parameters to get the expected
+    function outcome
     ```python
     res = get_sum(a, b)
     ```
-  - Run the playback passing the actual result as a parameter
+  - Run the playback passing the expected outcome as a parameter
     ```python
     code = playback.run(res)
     ```